beastrc/learn-web3_dapp/markdown/near/CREATE_KEYPAIR.md

 - First, we create a random `keypair` using the `ed25519` cryptographic curve.
 - Next, we retrieve the string formatted representation of the `secret` key.
+- Next, we retrieve the string formatted representation of the `address`.

 ---